richardcocks/richardcocks.github.io/2025-03-24-PasswordGen.md

 ## Conclusion

-We've gone from the initial co-pilot generated code to a .
+We've gone from the initial co-pilot generated code with its naive use of `new Random()` and lack of features, to a couple of performant and secure alternatives.
+We can now configure minimum symbol guarantees in our generator and we can alter settings to fine-tune the performance for the length of password we want to generate.

+If we want to minimise runtime, we can use a reduced character set to avoid having to reject bytes.
+I would recommend this approach.

 # Notes

+## Future improvements

+Investigate alternative Crypto-secure Random Number Generators (CSPRNG) or Key Derivation Functions (KDF) for faster generation.

 ## Motivation